President Kennedy had a lifelong history of back pain and other illness

 The Kennedy clan closely guarded the true extent of John Kennedy’s medical problems well past his death.

-Though details escaped over the years -- it’s hard to hide news photos of him walking on crutches before and after one of his numerous back surgeries -- it wasn’t until 2002, when historian Robert Dallek was allowed access to a collection of documents spanning 1955 and 1963, that specifics began to emerge.
+Though details escaped over the years – it’s hard to hide news photos of him walking on crutches before and after one of his numerous back surgeries – it wasn’t until 2002, when historian Robert Dallek was allowed access to a collection of documents spanning 1955 and 1963, that specifics began to emerge.

-Pait and his co-author, neurosurgeon Dr. Justin Dowdy, pored over Dallek’s subsequent book, numerous other biographies and scores of documents and X-rays at the JFK Library in Boston to prepare their paper,
+Pait and his co-author, neurosurgeon Dr. Justin Dowdy, pored over Dallek’s subsequent book, numerous other biographies and scores of documents and X-rays at the JFK Library in Boston to prepare their paper, published in September.

 “I was taken aback by the depth of Kennedy’s pain,” Dowdy said.
 “How long he dealt with pain despite his short life, how it affected his life and how they were able to conceal most of that from the public and certainly from his political adversaries.”